Skip to Content

 Staying Safe

-As experienced personal injury attorneys in Jackson, MS, our firm knows motorcycles provide their owners with tremendous fun and a sense of camaraderie among other riders.
+As experienced personal injury in Jackson, MS, our firm knows motorcycles provide their owners with tremendous fun and a sense of camaraderie among other riders.
 However, riding a motorcycle carries greater danger than driving a car.
 Motorcycles lack the steel bars and airbags that protect vehicle occupants during an auto accident.
 Many riders drive both “offensively and defensively,” always assuming nearby cars may not see them and moving proactively to avoid potential accidents.
 Paying close attention to other vehicles and anticipating driver mistakes can help you avoid a crash.

 Mississippi roads, especially in populated areas like Jackson, require added vigilance due to changing weather, uneven pavement, and frequent construction.
 Riders navigating city streets or highways like I-20 or Highway 80 must prepare for unpredictable drivers and shifting conditions.
 Even experienced riders benefit from reviewing Mississippi traffic laws, as statutes governing yielding or right of way can differ from nearby states.
 Attending community safety workshops or connecting with Jackson riding groups helps keep you current on dangerous intersections and high-traffic areas where motorcycle accidents are more likely.